If you are a soccer player who wants to improve your game, you need to pay attention to your soccer nutrition.

-You also need to maintain their power, strength and endurance throughout a match, which can last up to 90 minutes.
-In fact soccer player run between 3-7 miles during practices and games (2).
+You also need to maintain your power, strength and endurance throughout a match, which can last up to 90 minutes.
+In fact soccer players run between 3-7 miles during practices and games (2).

-In this post, we will explain the basics of soccer nutrition for youth athletes, and give you some tips and examples of what to eat and drink to fuel your performance before, during and after a game or practice.
+In this post, we will explain the basics of soccer nutrition for youth athletes, and give you some tips and examples of how to build the best soccer player diet.

 Please note that this article contains affiliate links.
 If you click one of these links and make a purchase, we may earn a commission.
 As an Amazon Associate, we earn from qualifying purchases.